Thrivestack-public/docs/docs/getting-started/customer_onboarding/milestone2/p1-integrate_with_your_app.md

     1.4.
 You or your Team member is aware of your Product’s environmental configurations and has access to it.

-### Milestone 2 – Part 1 - Mandatory configuration for integration to your Product – 1hr - 4hrs
+### Milestone 2 – Phase 1 - Mandatory configuration for integration to your Product – 1hr - 4hrs

-1. Configure Application domain
+1. #### Configure Application domain

    1.1.
 Enter “Your Application Domain” where Product’s development environment is hosted.
 All further redirections from ThriveStack to your Product will be done using this configuration.
 Here’s an example of what your app domain might look like: